fabiospampinato/context-keys/README.md

   eval ( expression: Expr ): boolean; // Evaluate an expression to a boolean

-  onChange ( expression: Expr, handler: ChangeHandler ): Disposer; // Register a callback which will be called whenever the value of the expression changes.
+  onChange ( handler: ChangeAllHandler ): Disposer; // Register a callback which will be called whenever any context key changes onChange ( expression: Expr, handler: ChangeHandler ): Disposer; // Register a callback which will be called whenever the value of the expression changes.
 Call the disposer to unregister the callback

 }